-It's important to choose carefully developed and tested tools for your Second Step evaluation.
+It's important to choose carefully developed and tested tools for your Second Step Program evaluation.
 The basic approach to looking at data from surveys is to compare averages across surveys administered at different times.
-Below is a brief summary of recommended evaluation measures, followed by a comparison chart.
+The following are outcome measures we recommend.